visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 ### Briefing a Digital Partner

 The creative team owning the partnership will put together a brief with the Digital Partner that references this Digital Standards documentation.
-The brief will also be sent to product owners for .com and .org for cascading to functional teams for review.
+The brief will also be sent to relevant product owners for cascading to functional teams for review.

 If there is a need to deviate from standards, then the recommended delivery architecture should be discussed with VisitScotland’s Digital team prior to submission of the Proposed Technical Implementation.